nss-day-cohort-35-csharp/Bangazon-Red-Jaguars/README.md

 https://bangazon-prototype-api.herokuapp.com/

-**🔥🔥 Be sure to check in with your lead developer, product owner, or scrum master if you have _any_ questions 🔥🔥**
+**🔥🔥 Check in with your lead developer, product owner, or scrum master if you have _any_ questions 🔥🔥**

 ## Supported URL Endpoints